google/WebFundamentals/src/content/en/fundamentals/getting-started/push-notifications/step-06.markdown

 }
 {% endhighlight %}

-This code uses the `ServiceWorkerRegistration` object's `pushManager` to subscribe to  messages for the gcm\_sender\_id you added to the manifest in Step 3.
+This code uses the `ServiceWorkerRegistration` object's `pushManager` to subscribe to  messages for the gcm\_sender\_id you added to the manifest.

 You must pass a `{userVisibleOnly: true}` argument to the subscribe() method.
 This tells the browser that a notification will always be shown when a push message is received.
 Currently it's mandatory to show a notification.